-Since time immemorial has the axe served as tool, weapon, status symbol and sacred object.
+Since time immemorial has the axe served as a tool, a weapon, a status symbol and a sacred object.
 Gränsfors Bruk’s historical axes are replicas of axes that were common many hundreds of years ago.

 In contrast to Gränsfors Bruk’s other axe models, the historical axes are produced not to serve a distinct function in today’s world, but rather to show how axes were in the past.
 The axes have their roots in the time between 600 – 1200 CE and are a continuation of the ancient tradition of axe forging in Sweden and Scandinavia, though models from Central Europe may also be offered.